-A day on the water can be an enjoyable experience no matter the season, but fun with family and friends can quickly turn tragic if care isn’t taken to avoid mishaps.
-Safe boating is easy, but does require a little planning before heading out and a careful eye once on the water.
-We’ve gathered the top 6 recommendations from some of the best sources of boating safety know-how.
+A day on the water can be an enjoyable experience no matter the season, but fun with family and friends can quickly turn if care isn’t taken to avoid mishaps.
+Safe boating is possible, but does require a little planning before heading out and a careful eye once on the water.
+We’ve gathered the top six recommendations from some of the best sources on boating safety know-how.

-The U.S. Coast Guard (USCG) estimates 80 percent of all boating fatalities could have been prevented if the victims had only been wearing lifejackets.
-It is not only good policy to wear lifejackets, but it’s the law that to meet USCG requirements, all boats must have an approved Type I, II, III or V lifejacket for every person aboard, no matter how big or small the vessel.
-Boats over 16 feet must also have a Type IV throwable safety float or ring, as well.
+The U.S. Coast Guard (USCG) reports that wearing a life jacket can likely contribute to saving lives.
+It is not only good policy to wear life jackets, but it’s the law that to meet USCG requirements, all boats must have an approved life jacket for every person aboard.
+Boats longer than 16 feet must have a Type IV throwable safety float or ring, as well.

-Lifejackets are only useful if worn, and every state has regulations regarding lifejacket wear by children.
-Check with the state fishing, boating or environmental agency where you live or boat to determine that state’s age and flotation device requirements.
+Some states have regulations regarding life jackets worn by children.
+Check with your state boating agency to determine age and flotation device requirements.

 2. Prepare a Float Plan

 What is a flat plan, why should you create one and who should you give it to?
 A good float plan includes information about your vessel, who’s on board and where and when you will be on the water.
 The USCG says that there are too many facts that need to be accurately remembered and conveyed in an emergency situation.
 In the event of an accident or emergency, help will arrive sooner if somebody knows where you are on the water and when you are expected to return.
 Typically, the skipper of the vessel prepares the float plan, and it should be given to a reliable person who can be depended upon to notify the USCG or other rescue agency if you do not return or check in as planned.

 Weather can change quickly on the water and can be a reason boaters get into trouble on the water.
 Consider checking the weather from local or national marine weather reporting agencies before heading out, and keep tabs on it once on the water by observing rapidly changing conditions and listening to a radio.
 If the boat ramp typically crowded with experienced fishermen and boaters is empty, there’s probably a good reason.

 4. Watch the Gas